ashleefv/ApplNumComp/L06 Python Basics.md

 * If you can't download, use Python Jupyter Notebook online [via Google Colab](https://colab.research.google.com/)

 ## **Activity**
-MATLAB to Python conversion Tutorial
+MATLAB to Python conversion activity.
 * Start from this [MATLAB .m file](/CHEclassFa20/In%20Class%20Problem%20Activities/Python/ConvertFromMATLABtoPython.m) for use in Spyder or other editror or from this [.ipynb file](/CHEclassFa20/In%20Class%20Problem%20Activities/Python/ConvertFromMATLABtoPython.ipynb) file for use in Jupyter Notebook or Google Colab
+* Convert the code from MATLAB to Python.
+Note the reduction in requisite logic statements; 4 "if" or "for" loops down to only 2 in Python.
+Also note the distinction between how to create and index matrices in both languages.

 ```MATLAB
 % Used for comparison to Python function executing the same method.